RoboJackets/apiary/docs/officers/attendance.rst

 You can collect attendance for in-person meetings in a few different ways:

 #.
 Using the Apiary mobile app on an Android-powered device
 #.
-Using the Apiary Admin web interface
+Using the Apiary admin web interface

 Using the Apiary mobile app
 ~~~~~~~~~~~

 RoboJackets developed an Android app to read physical BuzzCards using either :abbr:`NFC (near-field communication)`
-or an external BuzzCard reader connected via Bluetooth and upload the data to the Apiary server.
+or an external BuzzCard reader connected via Bluetooth.
 Your phone must support NFC and run Android 7 (Nougat) or newer.

 .. vale Google.Parens = YES